dgaponcic/pr_lab2/README.md

 ```

 ## Session level
-Implemented Diffie Helman is used in order to get the private key for
+Implemented Diffie Hellman in order to compute the private key for
 encryption (use data sent on network together with some private values and some smart modulo math).

 ```